SCOREC/fep/a4/README.md

 ## BUILD INSTRUCTIONS

-1. connect to the high memory node
+1. connect - do this each time you start work

 ```
-ssh erp14
+ssh erp01
 ```

 2. setup the environment by running